 Looking for a crowd-pleasing salad?
-This paleo broccoli salad with bacon is different and delicious!
+This easy recipe for broccoli salad with bacon is different and delicious!
 Try this salty, savory, sweet and sour dish today.
-Gluten-free, dairy-free, paleo and Whole30 friendly!
+Gluten-free, dairy-free, paleo and Whole30 friendly with a keto option!

 I haven't made broccoli salad in years, but I was reminded of it the other day when I saw it on a buffet.
 I knew it would be easy to create a paleo version.
-Broccoli salad used to be such a pot-luck staple, but it’s one many people forget about these days.
+The old classic broccoli salad used to be such a pot-luck staple, but it’s one many people forget about these days.
 I vote we bring this salty, savory, sour, sweet dish back!

-I knew I had an old broccoli salad recipe somewhere, but I couldn't find it.
+I knew I had a cold broccoli salad recipe somewhere, but I couldn't find it.
 So I recreated it from memory—and made a few changes along the way.
 I must admit, it turned out even better than I expected.
-My new paleo broccoli salad with bacon recipe is a favorite around our house.
+My new broccoli salad with bacon is one of my family's favorite recipes.
 It’s a great lunch and the perfect summer side dish.
-Its also dairy-free, gluten-free and Whole30 friendly (and it’s a major crowd-pleaser).
+It's also paleo, gluten-free, Whole30, and keto-friendly (and it’s a major crowd-pleaser).

 This post may contain affiliate links to products I love and recommend (which means if you choose to make a purchase I may earn a small commission at no additional cost to you).